brastelcloud/redmine_basix/README.md

 ![basix_redmine configuration](./images/redmine_basix.configuration.png)

-For this plugin to work, it is necessary that the users at Basix and Redmine have the same login name.
+For this plugin to work, it is necessary that:
+  - the group name at basix must be the same as the project name in redmine
+  - the basix user name must be the same as redmine user login name.

-So if your user name at Basix is 'john', your Redmine user login name should also be 'john'.
+So if your user name at basix is 'john', your Redmine user login name should also be 'john'.

 Obs: in a planned future release we will allow to identify the corresponding user at the other system using the user email address.
 So basix user 'john' will be the same as redmine user 'johnny' if their email address is the same at both sides.

+Also, if you handle external customers or users that don't have access to redmine and open issues on their behalf, you can include custom field phone_number in the project and you can fill it with the PSTN nuber, extension number or basix name of the user and the phone icon will appear for it.

 ## Usage